Best Surgeons For Pectoral Implants In Miami

 Pectoral implants are quite different than the breast implants used to augment the female breasts.
 To add contour to the male chest, pectoral implants are made from solid pieces of silicone rather than silicone shells with a "fill."
 This difference in structure means that pectoral implants can last many years.
 Generally, patients with pectoral implants are advised to see their doctor every 10 years for a check-up.
 This ensures that thick scar tissue has not formed around the implants and that the surgical results are intact.
 Many patients who receive pectoral implants never require replacement.

-If you are considering male breast reduction or pectoral implants in Miami, FL with the board-certified plastic surgeons at Miami Plastic Surgery®, call 305.595.2969 or fill out the form on this page to book a consultation.
+If you are considering male breast reduction or pectoral implants in Miami, FL with the board-certified plastic surgeon, Dr. Polo at Miami Plastic Surgery®, call 305.595.2969 or fill out the form on this page to book a consultation.